|Fearless Buddha Form (Abhaya Mudra) overlooking Da Nang Bay, Vietnam, May 2012|

 The top part of the Wheel of Life (Bhava Chakra) is a depiction of Gautama Buddha pointing to the Moon.
 In some paintings, one can see a standing Buddha, and in some others, one can see a sitting Buddha pointing to the Moon.
 What could Gautama Buddha have implied with such a gesture?

 From all aspects of human and biological evolution on Earth, the Moon and the Sun have for long been the center of study, by ancient theologians, philosophers, explorers and scientists .
 How do the Moon and Sun affect life on Earth?
 From a philosophical perspective, Gautama Buddha said, "There are Three things that cannot remain hidden, the Sun, the Moon, and the Truth".
 We know that the Moon appears and disappears with a period of 29.5 days.
 We know that there are ebbs and tides in the oceans on Earth.
 While we know many things about the Sun and the Moon, what is the Truth that remains hidden?
 Where?
 One cannot ignore what exactly the Grand Master was indeed pointing at and continue to philosophize about the gesture as it has been done until now.
 Philosophy is good because it teaches the moral values.
 Either through receiving explicit instruction or as a practitioner of education, we learn to practice what we preach.
 That which exists must be seen.
-The question is naturally is, in what form?
+The question one can ask is, in what form?
 One may not believe in a story about a fact, but, the fact still exists that Gautama Buddha pointed his finger at the Moon.
-What did He see that inspires us to recognize the power of tour Mind?
+What did Gautama Buddha see that inspires us to realize the power of tour Mind?
 One can only assume this means the power to perceive.
 Naturally, this thought coincides with the notions that perception leads to thinking, thinking leads to understanding, understanding leads to greater knowledge, and greater knowledge raises the state of the conscious Mind.

 What does Sun-face Buddha or Moon-face Buddha mean?
 Philosophically, of course, there are an endless number of ways to interpret Master Baso's reply.
 Was it just a matter of saying that he felt angry at times and pleasant at other occasions?
 Or, is it likely he had seen and understood what was on the Sun and what was on the Moon to describe the feeling of his illness?
 What could he have meant?
 What was the message of his reply?
 Of course, only Master Baso would know that.
 It forces one to think things through to understand what the message indeed is.